-The coaching experience should not only include the training of riders but also the presentation of lectures, clinics, and stable management days.
+The coaching experience should not only include the training of riders but also the presenting of lectures, clinics, and stable management days.
 The list of clients should be of those that the candidate has coached on a regular basis and not simply casual lessons.
-It is critical that candidates demonstrate by their list of clients that they are experienced in coaching riders up to and including FEI 5 level Eventing.
+It is critical that candidates demonstrate by their list of clients that they are experienced in coaching riders up to and including Grade A.